jon-j-warren/fantasy-hockey/README.md

 I don't care if you make side deals to split the pot if you want, but know that I will be sending out the prize amounts based solely on the structure above.
-If you make a side deal with someone and they don't end up their end of the bargain, that's on you!
+If you make a side deal with someone and they don't hold up their end of the bargain, that's on you!

 <br />